kiransmk/solar_dashboard/README.md

 ## Application Setup

-Application is built with React + TypeScript + Vite + Supabase + TailwindCss
+Application is built with React + TypeScript + Vite + TailwindCss

 ### Setup Frontend on your local